The Janice Wiesman Young Investigator Grant Program

 - The Young Investigator Grant funds will be paid directly to the investigator’s institution.

 - Grant awards will be funded in the amount of $50,000 per year and may be renewable for a second year at the same level, provided sufficient progress has been made towards the research objectives and with approval of a submission demonstrating progress and ongoing research.

-- The award may be transferred to another investigator if needed, upon renewal of the second year and after approval from Akcea.
+- The award may be transferred to another investigator if needed, upon renewal of the second year and after approval from Ionis.
 The transfer of the award to another investigator requires review and approval by the review committee to confirm the new investigator meets all the eligibility requirements and is qualified to continue the ongoing research.

 - The grant funds may only be used as described in the awarded proposal submission.
-The award may not be used for promotional purposes or to advance the nonscientific interests of Akcea, the investigator, or the investigator’s institution.
+The award may not be used for promotional purposes or to advance the nonscientific interests of Ionis, the investigator, or the investigator’s institution.